Tronde/podman-demo/README.md

 # A Podman Demo for Red Hat Subscription Holders

-This is the development branch for my next Podman[^1] demo.
+This is branch contains the Podman[^1] demo for Red Hat Summit Connect Darmstadt 2024.

 The demo will show:
   * How to provide runtimes and libraries using Red Hat container images
   * How to add your own applications to Red Hat builder images